oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

     public List<Bird> get() {
         return birdRepository.findAll();
     }
 }

 ```

-### Application module
+### Application Module

-Now on the application module create the main application class annotated with @SpringBootApplication.
+Now on the application module create the main application class annotated with `@SpringBootApplication`.
 This class will be stored on `application/src/main/java/com/okta/developer/SpringBootModulesApplication.java`

 ```java